looker-open-source/components/internal_docs/figma.md

 The Lens team also uses Github to track our issues and we welcome you to open an issue if you discover a bug or have feedback related to the design or functionality of a component or style in Figma.

 You can open an issue [quickly here with the correct labels](https://github.com/looker/relens/issues/new?title=Design+Feedback&labels=design,figma) to ensure the design team will see it

+### FAQ

+How do I know if my new component can be added to Lens?

+Identify the elements that are the smaller parts that make up the whole.
+Which of these elements already exist in Lens and which do not?
+You can search the existing components in Lens to make sure these components don't already have specifications outlined.
+Once you have identified these items, then create a proposal that illustrations the sizing, color, interaction behavior and the reusability of the UI component.
+Once you are ready to review please reach out to the Lens team to set up a demo and walkthrough of your proposed components.

+What if the styling of the new component looks different to the existing ones on Helltool?

+Each component will have a unique issue around styling coherence on the existing product.
+However, generally we want to assign Lens styling that will then gradually be adopted into the current product.
+There will be differences at first but eventually the current styling will deprecated and replaced.
+As long as the new styling doesn't break the UI, fail accessibility or muddys up the visual hierarchy you can assign the Lens styling.

+What if I need something that doesn't exist in Lens yet?

+Please feel free to file a [Github issue](https://github.com/looker/relens/issues/new?title=Design+Feedback&labels=design,figma) and let us know what you are missing.
+Then feel free to put together a proposal and add it to the issue as a reference or with examples.